 With all the incredible things to do in Mexico, and the many things to do in Yucatan, I think I will never tire of it.
 I have been there 3 times already, and each time I visit I discover a little bit more.
 I am absolutely in love with its people, its culture, and the overall atmosphere and vibe I get when I am there.

-Mexican tourist attractions are many.
-This is a country with a glorious history, of which the unique archaeological sites are just one inheritance.
+Yucatan must see are many.
+Yucatan has a glorious history, of which the unique archaeological sites are just one inheritance.
 The colonial past also left its mark on the cities.
 The nature is lush and the beaches as beautiful as one can imagine.

 To find out more about Mexico’s marvelous beaches, read my post “The 13 Best Beaches in Mexico.”

 And let’s not forget about the food!
-Those who visit Mexico are rightly drawn to the variety of its cuisine, with all its ingredients and flavours.
+Those who visit Mexico are rightly drawn to the variety of its cuisine, with all its ingredients and flavors.
 I confess that I have quite an addiction for tacos – and I won’t settle for anything less than the ones I used to have on Avenida Satelite Norte in Tulum.
 For sure, eating is among the things to do in Mexico and Yucatan things to do.

-Speaking of Tulum, the Yucatan Peninsula is one of my favorite places to go in Mexico.
+Speaking of Tulum, visiting the Yucatan Peninsula is one of my favorite things to do in Yucatan Mexico.
 It has everything I need for a perfect trip – the right mixture of culture, sights, cities and nature that I always look for when I travel.

 In fact, I generally recommend those who visit Mexico for the first time and have a limited time in the country to just concentrate their travels in the Yucatan peninsula: Mexico is huge and it is pointless to try and see it all in 10 days.
 This is a country that calls for slow travel.